 Mini Taco Stuffed Peppers

-These Mini Taco Stuffed Peppers can easily be made prepared ahead of time for an easy appetizer.
+Mini Taco Stuffed Peppers are miniature bell peppers stuffed with taco meat and drizzled with a cilantro cream sauce.
+These can easily be made prepared ahead of time for an easy appetizer.
 A great healthy appetizer!

 MINI TACO STUFFED PEPPERS